0049 821 4540672

 The financial industry has been engulfed in a crisis of confidence since 2007.
 As a consequence, banks and insurance companies find themselves confronted with a large number of regulation and supervision mechanisms, which are further increasing in terms quantity and intensity.
 This impacts strategic considerations in the industry and changes the immediate prospects of success of individual business sectors and products.
 The authors of this paper point out that the current pressure will appear light in view of the challenges and changes of the next 15 years.
 With the handprint concept, they recommend an approach on how financial institutions can prepare for a future where value creation is redefined.
 Recent initiatives in the manufacturing industry offer examples for translating this approach to financial institutions.
 And also within the financial industry, new developments prepare the methodological basis for such a transfer.1

 With the integrated reporting approach (IIRC 2013), a framework for the integration of non-financial indicators into reporting is being created that greatly fosters the implementation of the handprint approach.
 The development of such integrated reporting will, however, take time.
 The article therefore closes with specific recommendations for human resources development and management and suggests sector initiatives and proposals for an industry-wide, cross-sectoral cooperation.
 These approaches make it possible to apply the new handprint concept already now and pave the way for companies and organisations to actively invest in their future viability.
+Not everyone can decide to use such a drug as Cialis, but when your family collapses, all means are good.
+The inconvenience can be said to be insignificant, if you take https://www.spectrosciences.com/cialis-online-tadalafil/ into account the result after the reception of the drug.
+The erection problem seemed incurable to me.
+I would not recommend this drug to men who are promiscuous.

 Co-Authors: Sebastian Philipps, Dr. Christina Raab